ergest/sql_patterns/Book/chap5.md

 So how do we deal with these issues?
 Let's have a look at some patterns.

 ### Pattern 1: Skip Rows with Bad Data
 One of the easiest ways to deal with formatting issues when converting data is to simply ignore bad formatting.
-What this means is we simply skip the malformed rows and just don't deal with them.
+What this means is we simply skip the malformed rows when querying data.
 This works great in cases when the error is unfixable or occurs very rarely.
 So if a few rows out of 10 million are malformed and can't be fixed we can skip them.

-However the `CAST()` function will fail if it encounters an issue, as we just saw, and we want our query to be robust.
-To deal with this problem some databases introduce "safe" casting functions like `SAFE_CAST()` or `TRY_CAST().`Not all servers provide this function.
-PostgreSQL for example doesn't have built-in safe casting but it can be custom built as a UDF.
+However the `CAST()` function will fail if it encounters an issue, thus breaking the query, and we want our query to be robust.
+To deal with this problem some databases introduce "safe" casting functions like `SAFE_CAST()` or `TRY_CAST().`

+*Note*: Not all servers provide this function.
+PostgreSQL for example doesn't have built-in safe casting but it can be built as custom user defined function (UDF).

-These functions will not fail when casting fails instead returning `NULL` which then can be handled by using  `IFNULL()` or `COALESCE()` to replace `NULLs` with a sensible value.
-DuckDB uses `TRY_CAST()` so let's see it in action.
+`SAFE_CAST()` and `TRY_CAST()` are designed to return `NULL` if the conversion fails instead of breaking.
+We can then handle `NULL` by `COALESCE()` to replace the bad values with a sensible value.

-Here's how that works:
+DuckDB uses `TRY_CAST()` so let's see it in action:
 ```sql
 --listing 5.5
 SELECT TRY_CAST('2021-12--01' as DATE) AS dt;